George Gascón: Sexual assault

-Gascon filed a civil complaint against Uber alleging that the company failed to protect riders from sex offenders and other people who have been convicted of serious felonies.
+Gascón filed a civil complaint against Uber alleging that the company failed to protect riders from sex offenders and other people who have been convicted of serious felonies.

 Weekend rebooking

-Gascon expanded the DA's Charging Unit to support "weekend rebooking" in order to reduce the jail population and reduce time in custody.
+Gascón expanded the DA's Charging Unit to support "weekend rebooking" in order to reduce the jail population and reduce time in custody.

 Los Angeles County District Attorney

 In 2019, Gascón announced he was running to be the District Attorney for Los Angeles County.
 Contributions against Gascón largely came from law enforcement groups, such as one million dollars from the Los Angeles Police Protective League, while contributions to his campaign came from progressive donors like George Soros, Patty Quillin and Reed Hastings.
-Gascón's campaign was endorsed by California Governor Gavin Newsom, Vice Presidential Nominee Kamala Harris, U.S. Senator Bernie Sanders, and U.S. Senator Elizabeth Warren.
+Gascón's campaign was endorsed by California Governor Gavin Newsom, vice presidential nominee Kamala Harris, U.S. Senator Bernie Sanders, and U.S. Senator Elizabeth Warren.
 Gascón campaigned on a platform of criminal justice reform, including opposing the death penalty and ending the practice of charging children as adults.
 During the race, he indicated that he supported creating a civil rights division within the Los Angeles County District Attorney's Office.
-Gascón defeated incumbent D.A.
-Jackie Lacey on November 6, 2020.
+San Francisco Mayor London Breed and City Attorney Dennis Herrera endorsed Gascón's opponent in the race for District Attorney of Los Angeles County, the incumbent Jackie Lacey.
+Gascón defeated Lacey on November 6, 2020.

-Tenure

-George Gascón was sworn in as the 43rd District Attorney of Los Angeles County on December 7, 2020.
+Gascón was sworn in as the 43rd District Attorney of Los Angeles County on December 7, 2020.
 Gascón implemented a series of policies on his first day as Los Angeles County D.A. by announcing that his office would not seek cash bail for certain minor offenses and would seek release for those currently awaiting such bail, would never seek the death penalty, and would end the charging of children as adults.
 He also announced plans to reevaluate any sentence for which the prisoner had already served 20 years, and to reopen several cases of officer-involved shootings that had been declined for filing from the previous eight years.